kfukasawa37/R2camtrapdp/README.md

 -datapackageVdata is the camtrap DP data using Vobs and Vdep

 [Multiple camera trap data]
--datapackageVdata02 is the camtrap DP data using Vobs02 and Vdep02
+-datapackageVdata02 is the camtrap DP data using Iobs and Idep